apache/nuttx/boards/arm/stm32/clicker2-stm32/README.txt

   Thus is LD1 is illuminated, the Clicker2 has completed boot-up.
-IF LD2 is glowly softly, then interrupts are being taken; the level of illumination depends amount of time processing interupts.
+IF LD2 is glowly softly, then interrupts are being taken; the level of illumination depends amount of time processing interrupts.
 If LD1 is off and LD2 is blinking at about 2Hz, then the system has crashed.

 Buttons